b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a retrievePosts logic to get all the posts from database
+- DONE Implement a retrievePosts logic to get all the posts from database
-- Implement a retrieveUserPosts logic to get all the posts made by the user from database
+- DONE Implement a retrieveUserPosts logic to get all the posts made by the user from database
-- Implement a retrieveSavedPosts logic to get all the user's saved post from database
+- DONE Implement a retrieveSavedPosts logic to get all the user's saved post from database
-- Implement a retrieveSeenPosts logic to get the last fifteen seen posts by the user from database
+- DONE Implement a retrieveSeenPosts logic to get the last fifteen seen posts by the user from database
-- Implement a sidebar menu to acces all the different post views
+- DONE Implement a sidebar menu to acces all the different post views

 #### Acces to the user made suggestions